brbfreitas/website-academic/content/research/scopsowl.md

 # Order that this section appears on the page.
 weight: 40

-title: "**The Scops-Owl of Príncipe Island: a new species to science**"
+title: "**The Scops-owl of Príncipe Island: a new species to science**"
 subtitle: ""

 design: